All Episodes

 Yeah, and it's based off of transactions.

-You know, and the verdict was very messed up because some of them were not guilty, and in order to prove wire fraud, one of the counts or one of the aspects of wire fraud is you have to have criminal intent.
+And in order to prove wire fraud, one of the counts or one of the aspects of wire fraud is you have to have criminal intent.

-So how could I have no criminal intent in one transaction for the same time period but then criminal intent in another?
+So how could I have no criminal intent in one transaction for the same time period, but then criminal intent in another?

-There's no appeal basis for that.
+You know, there's no appeal basis for that.

 So you get convicted, you lose.

-When did you actually go to obviously at that point did they remand you right there, or did you get a little bit of time to turn yourself into Bureau of Prisons?
+Or did you get a little bit of time to turn yourself into Bureau of Prisons?

 How'd that work?